Carlos del Barrio

-Carlos del Barrio (born 15 August 1968) is a Spanish rally co-driver.
+Carlos del Barrio Corral (born 15 August 1968) is a Spanish rally co-driver.
 He is currently teamed with Dani Sordo and is competing for Hyundai in the World Rally Championship.

 Rally career

-Carlos del Barrio began his rally career in 1991, co-driving for several drivers.
+Del Barrio began his rally career in 1991, co-driving for several drivers.

-In 2011, he formed a partnership with Dani Sordo in Mini WRC Team.
+In 2011, del Barrio formed a partnership with Dani Sordo in Mini WRC Team.

-In 2013 Rallye Deutschland, he and Sordo won their first WRC victory, 53 seconds over Thierry Neuville.
+In 2013 Rallye Deutschland, del Barrio and Sordo won their first WRC victory, 53 seconds over Thierry Neuville.

-Carlos del Barrio ended his partnership with Sordo after 2013, but resumed in 2018.
+Del Barrio ended his partnership with Sordo after 2013, but resumed in 2018.
 They now drive for Hyundai Motorsport.